 ASKXXI: Ecologies of Interdisciplinary Research and Practice in Art + Science and Technology

-Genevieve G. Tremblay, Jeff Brice, Fernanda X. Oyarzún, Nélida Pohl, and Belén Gallardo
+Genevieve G. Tremblay, Jeff Brice, Fernanda X. Oyarzún, Nélida Pohl, Belén Gallardo

 Abstract